mako314/EquipMe/client/FutureWork.md

 7. A way for owner to select equipment they'd like to feature.

+8. Edit owner views, such as navbar and stuff. example, don't need renter signup and become a partner when an owner is logged in

 fin - - - - -- - - - - -
 4. DONE [NEED to create an owner login still, this will be done soon enough.]
 2.1 Owners now have a nice resume display page when clicked by anyone, should this be equal to their page they're able to edit and such?